 The following summarizes the time lines in the appeal process, beginning from the date an appealable decision is transmitted from the CFCC.

-All costs incurred by the applicant in connection with the appeal including, but not limited to, travel and lodging of the applicant's representative and other fees shall be applicant's sole responsibility.
-All costs associated with the members of the Appeal Panel shall be divided between the applicant and ASHA.
+All costs incurred by the applicant in connection with their appeal shall be the applicant's sole responsibility.
 Administrative costs of the appeals process itself will be assumed by ASHA.

 Unless otherwise stated by the CFCC, all applicants must wait until one (1) year after their application for certification is closed before re-applying for certification.